alecramsay/pg/docs/index.markdown

 *Note: This is still a work in progress, but you can see this analysis applied to NC, VA, and CO.*

-There are two important results from this analysis:
+We encourage two overarching takeaways:

-1. The baseline districts for a state are the districts that maximize population compactness (minimize energy).[^3]
+1. The baseline districts for a state should be the districts that maximize population compactness (minimize energy),[^3] and
-2. Redistricting a state involves inherent tradeoffs that can be *a priori* revealed by comparing policy-maximizing maps to the baseline districts.
+2. Redistricting a state involves inherent tradeoffs that can be *a priori* revealed by comparing policy-maximizing maps to these baseline districts.

 The specifics of our heuristic approach to generating baseline districts are *not* the main contribution of this study.
 Neither are the specific baseline maps we generated, though we think they are good proxies for the lowest energy maps for states and interesting in their own right.
 If someone else can find a lower energy map for a state that meets the definitional constraints of a baseline map, great: it should be considered the baseline instead.[^4]

+You can find more details about our approach in the [Background](./_pages/background.markdown) page.

 ## Future Research

 We imagine many potential areas of future research, including:

-- Finding lower energy baseline maps for states, using our heuristic approach or some other method
+-   Finding lower energy baselines using our approach or varying some aspect of our approach &#8212 one can imagine many [variations](./_pages/variations.markdown)
-- Proposing alternative definitions of baseline districts[^5]
 -   Exploring baseline districts as the seed maps for generating large ensembles of maps
 -   Using the same technique to analyze state legislative redistricting

 ## Acknowledgements